Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Acknowledgements

 \section{Acknowledgements}

-Wenju Zhao was supported by the National Key R\&D Program of China (No. 2023YFA1008903-3), Natural Science Foundation of Shandong Province (No. ZR2023ZD38).
-Weidong Zhao was supported by the National Natural Science Foundation of China (Nos.
-12371398, 12071261).
-Zhiwen Zhang was supported by the National Natural Science Foundation of China (project 92470103), the Hong Kong RGC grant (projects 17304324 and 17300325), the Seed Funding Programme for Basic Research (HKU), and the Hong Kong RGC Research Fellow Scheme 2025.
+Wenju Zhao was supported by the National Key R\&D Program of China (No.~2023YFA1008903-3) and the Natural Science Foundation of Shandong Province (No.~ZR2023ZD38).
+Zhiwen Zhang was supported by the National Natural Science Foundation of China (Project No.~92470103), Hong Kong RGC Grants 17304324 and 17300325, the Seed Funding Programme for Basic Research (HKU), and the Hong Kong RGC Research Fellow Scheme 2025.